-Subject to the following sentence, the aggregate number of shares of our common stock which may be issued under the 2015 equity incentive plan or with respect to which awards may be granted may not exceed shares (including pursuant to incentive stock options), which may be either authorized and unissued shares of our common stock or shares of common stock held in or acquired for our treasury.
-The number of shares authorized under the 2015 equity incentive plan will be increased each January 1, commencing on the first January 1 following consummation of our initial public offering, by an amount equal to % of outstanding shares of stock as of the end of the immediately preceding fiscal year.
-Notwithstanding the foregoing, our board of directors may act prior to January 1 of a given year to provide that there will be no such January 1 increase in the number of shares of stock authorized under the 2015 equity incentive plan for such year or that the increase in the number of shares of stock authorized under the 2015 equity incentive plan for such year will be a lesser number than would otherwise occur pursuant to the preceding sentence.
-Notwithstanding the preceding sentences, in no event shall the number of shares available for issuance pursuant to incentive options over the term of the 2015 equity incentive plan exceed shares of stock.
-In general, if awards under the 2015 equity incentive plan are for any reason cancelled, or expire or terminate unexercised, the number of shares covered by such awards will again be available for the grant of awards under the 2015 equity incentive plan.
+Subject to the following sentence, the aggregate number of shares of our common stock which may be issued under the Plan or with respect to which awards may be granted may not exceed shares (including pursuant to incentive stock options), which may be either authorized and unissued shares of our common stock or shares of common stock held in or acquired for our treasury.
+The number of shares authorized under the Plan will be increased each January 1, commencing on the first January 1 following consummation of our initial public offering, by an amount equal to % of outstanding shares of stock as of the end of the immediately preceding fiscal year.
+Notwithstanding the foregoing, our board of directors may act prior to January 1 of a given year to provide that there will be no such January 1 increase in the number of shares of stock authorized under the Plan for such year will be a lesser number than would otherwise occur pursuant to the preceding sentence.
+Notwithstanding the preceding sentences, in no event shall the number of shares available for issuance pursuant to incentive options over the term of the Plan exceed shares of stock.
+In general, if awards under the Plan are for any reason cancelled, or expire or terminate unexercised, the number of shares covered by such awards will again be available for the grant of awards under the Plan.